Frequently Asked Questions

 A: After several years of attempting to start off with and then increase diversity, the Board of Directors formed an Equity Team to study what could be keeping us from being a school of choice for families of color, families of limited financial means, families of students with disabilities, and all other populations of families that have not traditionally held power in our society.
 The work of this team is explicitly beyond viewing equity as "meeting needs," though that is included.
 Instead, we are focused on studying our culture and shifting power to make our community more aware and welcoming of all.
 This is hard work and we welcome your involvement.
-For more information, please contact us and we will direct you to a member of our equity team.
+For more information, please reach out to us at firstname.lastname@example.org and we will connect you to a member of our equity team.

 Q: How much homework will my child have?

 A: Montessori Schools do not typically assign daily homework.
-In order to ensure an appetite for work during the school day, we encourage children to spend their time after school to pursue their personal interests, interact with their families and relax.
+In order to ensure an appetite for work during the school day, we encourage children to spend their time after school pursuing their personal interests, interacting with their families, and relaxing.
 Many activities may constitute homework, including household chores.
 Responsibilities at home help the child develop language skills and cultural awareness.
 Making math a real part of the home environment and giving the child a voice in family decisions are important to every child’s growth.
 Reading with and to your children every day will result in quality family time and confidence building.
 Older students will take long-term projects home to work on.